juji-io/datalevin/benchmarks/JOB-bench/README.md

 Unpack the downloaded `imdb.tgz` to obtain 21 CSV files, totaling 3.7 GiB.
 Each CSV file is a table.
 The data is highly normalized, with many foreign key references.
-The biggest table having over 36 million rows, while the smallest has only 4 rows.
+The biggest table has over 36 million rows, while the smallest has only 4 rows.

 ### PostgreSQL